 If you want to be EXTRA SAFE, you may wish to temporarily deactivate your Facebook account, and here is how:

 Step 1 – Left click the drop down menu to the right of “HOME.”
 Select “Account Settings.”

 Step 2 – Left click “Security” from left menu.

 Step 3 – Left click “Deactivate your account.”

 Step 4 – Select a “Reason for Leaving.”
 Most people select “This is temporary.
 I’ll be back.”

 Step 5 – Left click “CONFIRM” button (This step is not pictured).

 I recognize that asking you to limit your social networking is a great inconvenience.
 It is one of those areas where the plaintiff is victimized again by the same defendant.
-First they cause the car accident and injury you, and then the insurance company injures you again by engaging in this type of behavior.
-Read more on how insurance companies use social media against you.
+First, they cause the car accident and injury you, and then the insurance company injures you again by engaging in this type of behavior.
+Read more about how insurance companies use social media against you.